 - 1. What can be charged?
 School lunch is the only chargeable meal.
 Only the components of a reimbursable meal are chargeable.
-Breakfast, snacks or beverage cannot be charged.
+Breakfast, snacks or beverages cannot be charged.
 Extra meals or extra ala carte items are, also, not chargeable. - 2.
-What is the chargeable limit?
-Meals may be charged up to a limit of three lunches.
-There will be no exceptions.
-This is the approved limit of charged meals by the State Education Department. - 3.
 Notification?
 Parents will be notified by a phone call 2x a week for all grades.
 Payment is expected the next day or a lunch from home should be brought.